underscoreio/essential-slick/src/pages/8-play-slick.md

     import driver.api._
 ```
+__Note__: The import exposing the profile functionality has also changed.

-`HasDatabaseConfig` is doing a little more than our `Profile` case class,
+`HasDatabaseConfig` is doing a little more than our `Profile` case class.
-provides access to our database via `db` as well as the Slick profile via `driver`.
+It also provides access to our database via the method `db` as well as the Slick profile via `driver`.

 Our next change, is a little larger, but is mostly content shuffling.
 The recipe for our cake has changed a little,